extratone/bilge/drafts/How to Fuck Text.md

 ### Drafts

 Though I already mentioned Drafts’ Zalgo action earlier, it’s worth its own heading, here, because it’s what enabled me to generate the text images embedded in this Post with a single keyboard shortcut.
 The magic is not in fact happening within Drafts, but rather in the Siri Shortcuts it calls and provides text for.
+These two are customized for me (so you’ll need to delete the actions you don’t want/need,) but will faithfully reproduce the style of the images you’ve seen as configured for [Toolbox Pro](https://apps.apple.com/us/app/toolbox-pro-for-shortcuts/id1476205977) users.

 - [DraftsImage](https://www.icloud.com/shortcuts/09d229c3b5064480a30ac784b7edd3ef)
 - [DraftsImageSmall](https://www.icloud.com/shortcuts/fa3b63050cde48e4933bac6d9b1545df)

 ---

 [1] Whaddya think‽‽‽ [Should I write a book](https://twitter.com/NeoYokel/status/1492589668843634692)‽‽‽ [2] I say “new” here because of how many users genuinely have never encountered the concept, whatsoever, even going on five years since Workflow was made native.
 [3] A few of the single images embedded in this Post are larger than that.